pirofti/FGLL/README.md

 ## Results

-In the paper we compared our results with GHR-S, GSI, [AW-GSI](https://github.com/pirofti/AW-GSI-DL), and [UKF-AW-GSI](https://github.com/luisromeroben/D-UKF-AW-GSI).
+In the paper we compared our results with [GHR-S](https://www.sciencedirect.com/science/article/abs/pii/S0043135423001823?via%3Dihub), [GSI](https://github.com/luisromeroben/PhD/tree/master/Chapter3) and [UKF-AW-GSI](https://github.com/luisromeroben/D-UKF-AW-GSI).

 ![Normalized leak metric for each potential leak](figures/matrix_tile_texample.png?raw=true)

-Description: Normalized leak metric for each potential leak, comparing GSI, AW-GSI, UKF-AW-GSI and FGLL.
+Description: Normalized leak metric for each potential leak, comparing GHR-S, GSI, UKF-AW-GSI and FGLL.
 Each image encodes a colour code of the normalized metric of a node (x-axis) in a leak scenario (y-axis).